Ohio Automation Mine Ventilation and Planning Software for Underground Sites

 MineFire can also be used to simulate ventilation networks changes such as resistance change, temperature and fan changes in real-time.

-Underground mine planning software
+Underground mine scheduling and planning software

 It comprises features for longwall moves, area finish and machine shutdown, graphical calendar creation with automatic creation and holidays or certain days of the week off, shift exceptions, mining rate exceptions and is a complete mine planning simulation software package.
 Geological and quality data in grid format changes are easy to implement.